PROTEIN - is not just a macronutrient necessary for building muscle; it serves many other important functions in the body as well.

-Nuts and seeds are great vegan source of protein, healthy fats, fibres, vitamins and minerals.
+Protein rich nuts and seeds are great vegan source of protein, healthy fats, fibres, vitamins and minerals.
 Nuts and seeds regulates the body weight as their fats are not fully absorbed, they regulate the intake of food which indirectly burns energy.
 It is recommended to take 30 grams on most days of the week for adults as a healthy regime.

 This vegan protein food is naturally gluten free which is great fit for celiac disease.
 One cup of cooked quinoa provides about 8 grams of protein (even more than an egg) and 5 grams of fibre.
 It is also a complete protein, meaning, it has all the nine essential amino acids.

 - HEMP SEEDS